SkroxiousDM/SkroxiousDM/docs/1. Start Here/Player primer.md

-<em>Come, strangers, in to a tale of woe...
+<em>Come, strangers, in to a tale of woe...</em>

-You are but a small, frail handful of flickering lights set against great darkness.
+<em>You are but a small, frail handful of flickering lights set against great darkness.
 Many such embers have been consumed over the centuries but perhaps your tale will differ.
 Perhaps you have a unique destiny in store.
 It takes but a single strong spark to set the world on fire.
 Are you that flickering mote of hope?
 Perhaps...
-Then again, perhaps not...
+Then again, perhaps not...</em>

-Time will tell.
+<em>Time will tell.
 Enter the land of Barovia.
 A land of greys and shadows where light struggles against eternal darkness.</em>

 # Player’s Guide
 This player’s guide serves to inform you about the campaign, set expectations, and clarify rules pertaining to the campaign.
 Please carefully review this guide.
 Rules related to D&D may be found online in the [D&D Basic Rules](https://www.dndbeyond.com/sources/basic-rules).
 Your Dungeon Master may have additional rules and information beyond the scope of the Basic Rules and this guide, which you can discuss during session zero.